AidanGlickman/8-Puzzle-Lab/README.md

 # 8-Puzzle-Lab
-8 Puzzle Lab for Mr. Wang's AI Course
+Our 8 Puzzle Lab for Mr. Wang's AI Course